Are you Suffering from Uterine Fibroids? Keep Reading to Learn More

 There are a few factors that can put women at high risk for uterine fibroids.
 As women age, usually during their 30s, fibroids become more common.
 Genetic history plays a crucial role in fibroid contraction.
 If a family member is already afflicted with uterine fibroids, the chances of contracting them increase.
 Race is also a risk factor.
 Though definitive reasoning is not concrete, black women are at an increased risk of developing uterine fibroids.
 Obesity doubles a woman’s chance of developing uterine fibroids.
 Lastly, certain eating habits can affect uterine health.
 A diet high in red meat or ham puts women at greater risk for fibroids.
 Healthy incorporation of green vegetables into your daily routine is an excellent way to combat fibroids.

 Women with uterine fibroids may not know about them as symptoms can often go undetected.
-Uterine fibroids are most typically found on accident during a routine pelvic exam.
+The condition is typically discovered on accident during a routine pelvic exam.
 If you are experiencing any of the following symptoms, you should consult a doctor to see if you may have uterine fibroids:

 - Lingering pelvic pain